 A subset of these will be legal obligations which tend to be prescriptive in nature, for example, "Companies must report all tier one releases within 24 hours."
 Whereas, industry standards and guidelines tend to be more risk and performance-based where companies are expected to make progress towards reducing such things as emissions, violations, fatalities, breaches, and so on.
 Intermediate targets for these obligations may be dictated by regulatory bodies making them mandatory, however, the means by which these are achieved is usually left to each organization based on their level of risk.

 Independent of the source of the obligations or whether they are mandatory of voluntary we can categorize them by four different types each with their own specific demands on the organization as shown in the following diagram:

-To better understand the nature of compliance objectives we need to understand the dynamics of systems and specifically purposeful systems that are goal-seeking as is the case for compliance which where systems are used to ensure meeting targeted objectives.
+To understand how best to meet each compliance objective we need to understand the dynamics of systems and specifically purposeful systems that are goal-seeking which is the case for compliance which where systems are used to ensure meeting targeted objectives.

 Dr. Russell Ackoff defined a system as:

 " a whole which is defined by its function in a larger system of which it's a part.
 For a system to perform its function it has essential parts:

 Essential parts are necessary for the system to perform its function but not sufficient

 Implies that an essential property of a system is that it can not be divided into independent parts.

 Its properties derive out of the interaction of its parts and not the actions of its parts taken separately."